 I couldn’t sleep on my stomach because my pillow would push against my tender goiter, so I started sleeping with a stuffed bear.
 I’d put the bear under my chest to lift my neck up from the pillow to relieve the pressure on my goiter.
 I could eat an entire pizza myself, every day of the week, or eat 2 pints of Hagen Daaz ice cream in one sitting, and not gain an ounce (that may sound like a good thing, but it wasn’t!
 Kids at school asked me if I were anorexic, and it was hurtful).
 A friend once approached me in the hallway at school, and asked if I were sick because I had a lump on my neck.
 After that day, I always tried covering it up with my hair so that no one would see it.

 The radioiodine treatment is meant to stop the thyroid from overproducing thyroid hormones.
 While I shudder to think what the radioactivity may have done to my insides, I am thankful that my thyroid has not given me any trouble since that treatment.
-I am basically in remission, but have to get yearly blood tests to make sure my thyroid doesn’t go hypoactive (explained below).
+I am basically cured, but I still have to get yearly blood tests to make sure it doesn’t return.

 The thyroid is a small gland in the neck just below the Adam’s apple.
 Its primary function is to produce hormones that influence most of the metabolic functions of the body.
 Three primary problems can occur for a variety of reasons and with a variety of symptoms.

 Hypothyroidism is a where the thyroid is not producing enough of the thyroid hormones, which may lead to a variety of symptoms, such as: obesity, joint pain, infertility, heart disease, tiredness, depression, lack of concentration, feeling cold, constipation, muscle cramps, weight gain, increased menstrual flow, more frequent periods, itchy skin and thinning hair.
 It is most common in women, over 50.